The Popular Internet Conspiracy: The Mandela Effect

 There have been a number of debates among physicists regarding the parallel universe theory.
 Even today, it remains debatable.

-2. Time Travel:
+2. Time Travel

 This theory is about time travel.
 Many people believe that somebody traveled back in time and changed something small and this small change affected a lot of other things.

-3. Confabulation/memory defects:
+3. Confabulation/memory defects

 Psychologists came up with the term confabulation which is a clinical term to refer to memory defects.

-According to them, the Mandela effect is a result of false memories which occur in a number of ways which could be biased or maybe as simple as not remembering things right.
+According to them, the Mandela effect is a result of false memories that occur in a number of ways which could be biased or maybe as simple as not remembering things right.
 Memories aren’t pure.
 But it’s fascinating to think that people whom we have never even met, have the exact false memory.

 Whether you believe in this theory or not, the Mandela effect will make you question your entire knowledge.

 We are not stating that the Mandela Effect is 100% real because that simply can’t be proven now and won’t be proven anytime soon.
-It is just an interesting theory either you’re into conspiracy theories or not.
+It is just an interesting theory whether you’re into conspiracy theories or not.

 Related Articles